-This FAQ was last updated on April 1, 2020.
-A PDF version of the updated, which includes changes from the original marked in red, is also available.
+This FAQ was last updated on March 10, 2021.
+A PDF version of the updated FAQ is also available.

-Below is a product of collaborative efforts to gather current information.
-DOE appreciates everyone’s patience during this dynamic event and encourages everyone to share information.
+This document is the product of collaborative efforts to gather current information.
+We appreciate everyone’s patience during this dynamic event.
 Send any updates, concerns or questions to firstname.lastname@example.org.
-These Frequently Asked Questions (FAQs) will be updated regularly as new information becomes available.
+These Frequently Asked Questions (FAQs) will be updated as new information becomes available.

 Current Status of DOE Response Efforts

-The U.S. Department of Energy’s (DOE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) has been closely monitoring the 2019 Novel Coronavirus (COVID-19) since January 31.
-Within CESER, the Emergency Support Function #12 (ESF#12) Energy Response Organization (ERO) is part of the federal mitigation and response to COVID-19.
-CESER and the ERO are holding regular calls with state and industry partners, to discuss preparations, provide awareness, and assess issues that may require federal support, including long-term concerns due to supply chain disruptions.
-Coordination and associated tasks and Requests for Information (RFIs) from the federal, state, and energy sector will continue into the near future.
+The U.S. Department of Energy’s (DOE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) began monitoring the 2019 Novel Coronavirus (COVID-19) in January 2020.
+Within CESER, the Emergency Support Function (ESF) #12 Energy Response Organization (ERO) continues to support the federal mitigation and response to COVID-19.
+CESER and the ERO continue to coordinate with federal, state, and energy sector partners to discuss preparations, provide awareness, and assess issues that may require federal support.

-CESER also urges energy sector companies to assess the full breadth of risk within the supply chain, including that of managed and industry service providers to evaluate how COVID-19 may affect service and their contractors approach to service delivery.
+In response to COVID-19, the U.S. energy sector has taken actions to mitigate potential impacts on the industry’s workforce and operations.
+CESER also urges energy sector companies to assess the full breadth of risk within the supply chain, including that of managed and industry service providers to evaluate how COVID-19 may affect service.

 Government Web Links: